-This report presents the results of a preliminary ecology appraisal (PEA) carried out as part of a new planning application for the existing Lower Stumble Exploration Site near Balcombe in West Sussex (Figure 1).
+This report presents the results of a preliminary ecology appraisal (PEA) carried out as part of a new planning application for the site (Figure 1).
 The survey was undertaken to assess any changes in the ecological value of the site since a previous PEA was carried out by RSK in 2017 and identify its suitability for protected animal species.
 This will allow identification of ecological constraints that may be associated with the resumption of well testing at the site after worked ceased in autumn 2018.